 Spanning generations from across the nation the Cajun Country Revival is a veritable supergroup of American roots musicians.
 Comprised of Cajun musicians Jesse Lége and Joel Savoy and Portland Oregon’s Foghorn Stringband, this group presents a music that seems to embody all of the things that make life wonderful and together they’ve delighted audiences around the world celebrating rather than “performing" the music that brought them together: Cajun music and early Country music.
 Son of Cajun music royalty Marc and Ann and the founder of the Louisiana-based label Valcour Records, Joel Savoy is a GRAMMY winner for his production work with The Band Courtbouillon and a nine-time GRAMMY nominee, as well as a two-time winner of the Cajun French Music Association’s Fiddler of the Year Award.
 Having grown up literally at the feet of the Cajun great he represents his culture with an authority that few people his age can and his playing leaves no doubt that Cajun music is still very much alive.
 He has worked and played with the best of the best in south Louisiana as well as folks like John Fogerty, Linda Ronstadt, Steve Earle, and T-Bone Burnett.
 Sharing the stage with Joel for the last 15 years is the legendary Cajun powerhouse, Jesse Lége.
 Growing up in a rural pre-electricity home in Gueydan, LA, Jesse spoke Cajun French and learned music from relatives, neighbors, and the family's much-loved battery-powered radio.
 Today he is one of the most admired Cajun accordionists and vocalists in the world, known especially for his high, clear, “crying” vocals.
 Jesse has been playing traditional Cajun music and singing Cajun French songs for over 35 years performing with a variety of well-known musicians in various Louisiana and southeast Texas dancehalls.
 He is a winner of numerous CFMA awards: Traditional Band of the Year, Accordion Player of the Year, Male Vocalist of the Year, Band of the Year, and Song of the Year.
 In 1998 he was inducted into the Cajun Music Hall of Fame.
 Completing the revival is Portland Oregon’s Foghorn Stringband, made up of Caleb Klauder (WA) and Stephen “Sammy” Lind (MN) and Reeb Willms (WA) and Nadine Landry (Québec).
 Credited for igniting the Old Time Renaissance in Northwest, the Foghorn Stringband continues to stand out as the shining gold standard for American Stringband music.
 With their 8th album, Devil in the Seat in hand, thousands of shows and over a decade of touring under their belts, it’s no surprise that this band, as proclaimed by Stuart Mason, The Fiddle Freak, "has blossomed into a full-blown force of nature that threatens world domination."
 Through all of this, they’ve never let the music grow cold; instead Foghorn has been steadily proving that American Roots music is a never-ending well of inspiration.

-A few highlights from our past tours include the Newport Folk Festival, A tour of China with NPR's Nick Spitzer, Pickathon, The Lowell Folk Fest, The Richmond Folk Fest, The Savannah Music Festival, The New Orleans Jazz Festival, and The Portland Waterfront Blues Festival.
+A few highlights from our past tours include the Shetland Island Folk Festival, The Newport Folk Festival, A tour of China with NPR's Nick Spitzer, Pickathon, The Lowell Folk Fest, The Richmond Folk Fest, The Savannah Music Festival, The New Orleans Jazz Festival, and The Portland Waterfront Blues Festival.